-On option the windlass can be electric.
+Your Feeling 39 is equipped with an electric windlass.
 The remote control is connected in the forward cabin.
-An 80A circuit breaker protects the windlass power circuit, it is located behind the electrical panel.
-The wiring diagram is found in the appendices.
+An 80A circuit breaker protects the windlass power circuit, it is fitted behind the electrical panel.
+You will find the wiring diagram f the windlass in the appendices.